zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 false and send the node a Data Search request, with the data key set to a random key amongst those we are currently searching for or announcing at (or if there are no such, to a random key from the whole space of possible keys).
+TODO: can be less aggressive?
+Just mix in occasional requests to non-announce nodes?
 Whenever we receive a Data Search response, we check if the responding host is in a DHT node list, and if so we set its `announce_node` flag.
 All nodes in lists for announcing and searching described above are considered to be